The Ultimate Alaska Cruise Packing List (2020)

 ☐ Essential oils - Versatile uses for essential oils, can be used to relieve aches, for deodorizing the cabin or for moisturizing.
 We love Doterra, especially their lavender essential oil!

-Here’s a few more tips to make your Alaska cruise more epic:
+Here are a few more tips to make your Alaska cruise more epic:

 2. Peak tourist season is still the best time to visit - Cruises to Alaska are available from May to September only.
 However, the best months for cruising are June and July (which is also the peak tourist season).
 If you want to see wildlife or adventure activities, go for any of these months!
 Want to save money or avoid the busy peak season?
 You can go for May or September, but you might not be able to see as much wildlife or enjoy all adventures.